ArshPanesar/Minecraft-Clone/README.md

 # Minecraft-Clone
 This Project contains Minecraft's Terrain Generation made using the Unity Game Engine.

 A Demo is provided below which includes a Debug Menu to change Terrain Generation Parameters at Run-Time.
 There is also a Section in this ReadMe which gives a description about the Debug Menu and its Options.
+Performance may not be optimal, and the game can crash when some values are set too high.
 ### [Play The Demo Here!](https://arsh-panesar.itch.io/minecraft-clone)

 Use WASD to Move Around.